itlibrary/salesforce-metadata-backup/README.md

 ###
 ### This utility backs up all the specified metadata from a Salesforce Org and generates a package.xml.
 ###

-**What are the required Third Party Software?**
-1. Oracle Java
-2. Apache Ant
-3. ant-salesforce.jar

-	Place this jar in Ant's 'lib' directory.
-This jar is also checked-in with this project in 'ant-libs' directory.
-4. ant-contrib-1.0b3.jar

-	Place this jar in Ant's 'lib' directory.
-This jar is also checked-in with this project in 'ant-libs' directory.

 **How to Run?**